MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 ![Consent dialog box](../../../assets/images/bots/bots-consent-dialogbox.png)

-When the user selects **Continue**, the following things occur:
+When the user selects **Continue**, the following events occur:

-* If the bot defines a sign-in button, the sign in flow for bots is triggered similar to the sign in flow from a OAuth card button in a message stream.
+* If the bot defines a sign-in button, the sign in flow for bots is triggered similar to the sign in flow from an OAuth card button in a message stream.
 The developer must decide which permissions require user's consent.
 This approach is recommended if you require a token with permissions beyond `openId`.
 For example, if you want to exchange the token for graph resources.

 * If the bot is not providing a sign-in button on the OAuth card, user consent is required for a minimal set of permissions.
 This token is useful for basic authentication and to get the user's email address.